0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 # The end

-The code for this tutorial is avaiable on Github https://github.com/Kira272921/tailwindcsscli
+The code for this tutorial is available on Github https://github.com/Kira272921/tailwindcsscli

 That's for this blog folks.
 Hope that you have learned something new from this blog post.
 Meet y'all in the next blog post 👋.